 It is a good idea to get pre-approved for a mortgage before you start your search for a new home as it might help you keep a budget range in mind.
-You can ask a mortgage broker/agent to help you with this process, or go straight to a financial institution or other lender.
+You can ask a mortgage broker/agent to help you with this process or go straight to a financial institution or other lenders.
 You will receive written confirmation for a certain amount at a particular interest rate and the offer will be good for a specified amount of time.
 Keep in mind however that a pre-approved mortgage is not a guarantee of being approved for the mortgage loan, as that depends on a number of things including the property you want to purchase.

 Meeting and Information

 Your mortgage broker/agent or your lender will ask you for information to help them better understand you, your goals for the mortgage loan, and the type of mortgage you want or need including: